chuckkay/FramePack/README.md

 - **Random Seeds**
   Set seed to `-1` to auto-generate a random seed at runtime; saved in `job.json` and image metadata.

+- **Text to Video option added**
+  leave image input empty and add job, it will now create a video from text only.

 - **Live Progress Info**
   See current job name and percentage complete in the status bar above the progress bar.